 Open the File Manager and go to the Application root you specified in the part 1

 Zip your project.
-Upload it in this folder and extract the zip file.
+Upload it to this folder and extract the zip file.
 Your project files should be in the same folder as the passenger_wsgi.py file.
 Make sure that manage.py and passenger_wsgi.py are in the same folder.

 Edit the passenger_wsgi.py file.